MagnusOffermanns/Verification-and-Validation-for-Artificial-Intelligence-and-Cybersecurity-Udine-SS22/Verification 18.md

 # 1 The transitions
 ## 1.1 The Grouped composite instructions $<S>$

 We want to make instruction that are not [atomic](atomic.md), execute in a single step, i.e. make them atomic.
-We need to figure out what the influence of all the instructions on the variables are but not the control variable i.e. $Y$.
+We need to figure out what the influence of all the instructions on the variables are but not the control variable i.e. $\pi$.
 Kind of like the return value of a function of instructions

 To more easily refer to this change of variables of $Y$ we define the [[relation of data transformations]] $\delta[S]$ which are all the changes of the variables of $Y$ not including $\pi$.